kyma-project/telemetry-manager/docs/user/04-metrics.md

 ### Step 6: Activate Prometheus-based metrics

+> **NOTE:** For the following approach, you must have instrumented your application using a library like the [Prometheus client library](https://prometheus.io/docs/instrumenting/clientlibs/), with a port in your workload exposed serving as a Prometheus metrics endpoint.

-To enable collection of prometheus based metrics define a MetricPipeline having prometheus enabled as input:
+To enable collection of Prometheus-based metrics, define a MetricPipeline that has Prometheus enabled as input:
 ```yaml
 apiVersion: telemetry.kyma-project.io/v1alpha1
 kind: MetricPipeline